What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 If you choose to charge this way, just like charging any lithium based battery, you do so at your own risk and never unattended.

-Highly recommended if you parallel charge and don't want to build your own harness &/or boards.
+Highly recommended if you parallel charge and don't want to build your own harness &/or boards which I cover a little later on this page.

 How Safe Is Parallel LiPo Charging?

 As with any type of LiPo battery charging, parallel charging can be as safe or dangerous as you make it.
-As I just mentioned in the previous paragraph, this is an advanced method of charging and requires some basic DC circuit and Ohm's law understanding.
+As I just mentioned, this is an advanced method of charging and requires some basic DC circuit and Ohm's law understanding.

-I have read and even heard a fair amount of "fear mongering" out there about parallel LiPo charging, but most of it is unsubstantiated and unsupported by factual evidence or theory.
+I have also read and even heard a fair amount of "fear mongering" out there about parallel LiPo charging damaging batteries.

 Provided you have good equipment, healthy batteries, and understand exactly what you are doing.